yihongXU/SimScale/README.md

 ## 🔥 Highlights

-- 🏗️ A scalable simulation pipepline that synthesizes diverse and high-fidelity reactive driving scenarios with pseudo-expert demonstrations.
+- 🏗️ A scalable simulation pipeline that synthesizes diverse and high-fidelity reactive driving scenarios with pseudo-expert demonstrations.
 - 🚀 An effective sim-real co-training strategy that improves robustness and generalization synergistically across various end-to-end planners.
 - 🔬 A comprehensive recipe that reveals crucial insights into the underlying scaling properties of sim-real learning systems for end-to-end autonomy.